rjp/thirdspace/docs/spec.md

           }
         }

-This will always be a flat structure.
+This will be a flat structure.

 ## GET /folders/unread